-The default focus settings for any camera are always completely automatic.
-This means you have no control over what the camera focuses on, and it usually focuses on what is closest to your lens.
+The default focus setting for any camera is always completely automatic.
+Your camera might call this setting something like “Automatic AutoFocus Point Selection.”
+This means that you have no control over what the camera focuses on.
+Consequently, it usually focuses on whatever is closest to your lens.

-On the 6D, you change the settings to manual AF Section like this:
+On the Canon 6D, you change the settings to manual AF Section like this:

 - Press the Quick Control button to go to the Quick Menu.